mailcow/mailcow-dockerized/README.md

 No persistent data is deleted at any time.
 If an image exists, you will be asked wether or not to repull/rebuild it.

+Build files are numbered "nnn" for dependencies.

 ### Logs

 You can use docker logs $name for almost all containers.
 Only rmilter does not log to stdout.
-You can check rspamd logs for rmilter reponses.
+You can check rspamd logs for rmilter responses.

-When a process dies, the container dies, too.
-Except for Postfix' container.

 ### MariaDB